Titles and Terms of Employment

 Transfer between Continuing Contract Faculty and Tenured or Tenure Track Appointments

 While not prohibited, Continuing Contract Faculty appointments are not normally convertible to tenure track appointments.
-In rare cases, and then only with provostial approval, a school may choose to convert a non-tenure track position into a tenure track one for which the incumbent is eligible to apply within the search process.
+In rare cases, and then only with Provostial approval, a school may choose to convert a non-tenure track position into a tenure track one for which the incumbent is eligible to apply within the search process.
 In these rare cases, conversion of a non-tenure track position into a tenure track position will not foreshorten an existing contract duration as could occur, for example, if the conversion occurred before expiration of an existing contract and the contractee was not selected for the tenured or tenure track appointment.
-However, no school policy may prohibit a Continuing Contract Faculty member from applying for and being considered for any tenure track opening that arises within his or her school or elsewhere in the University; nor may any school policy treat his or her doing so with prejudice.
+However, no school policy may prohibit a Continuing Contract Faculty member from applying for and being considered for any tenure track opening that arises within their school or elsewhere in the University; nor may any school policy treat their doing so with prejudice.